FunctionalNyx/Balatroware/README.md

 Step 6: Then press okay and apply or whatever and stuff.
 A window should pop up and if there are any errors probably disregard them it should be okaaaay

-Step 7: Edit permissions and allow full control to uhh well everything.
-(I'll eventually figure out what exactly the mod fall under) (Probably System)
+Step 7: Edit permissions and allow full control to Users

 Step 8: Click apply and launch the mod.
-And Hopefully you're doing this on a virtual machine because god cant save you now
+And hopefully you're doing this on a virtual machine because god cant save you now